Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 | rating   | ⭐️                                |  ⭐️                               |  ⭐️                              |  ⭐️                               |
 ```

-- As you can see, the first column of this template is just a guide to tell you what information to enter.
-This column will be present as long as you edit your table, but
+- As you can see, its very first column is just a guide to tell you what information to enter.
+This column won't show up in rendered tables.
-a rendered table won't show table header nor the first column.
-- **cover**: add your picture wiki link with `![[your-picture.jpg]]` followed by a footnote link `[^pic]` TIP: use the first 3 initials of your movie title or its first 3 characters to give your footnote link a name.
-At bottom page, write:  `[^pic]: your story plot` to add your plot.
+- **cover**: add your locally stored picture with `![[your-picture.jpg]]` followed by a footnote link `[^pic]` TIP: to add meaningful footnote descriptions, use your movies first 3 initials or use its first 3 characters.
+At bottom page, write:  `[^pic]: insert here a pasted story plot` to add your plot.
-- **title**: add a descriptive name followed by its release year, eg. `[MovieName (Year)]` and append after a link to your movie on iMdb, eg. `(https://www.imdb.com/title/id/)`.
+- **title**: add your movies name followed by its release year, eg. `[MovieName (Year)]` and after, append a weblink of your choice, eg iMdb, this would look so: `[MovieName (Year)](https://www.imdb.com/title/id/)`

-Finally, your Title row will look like this: `[Dune (1984)](https://www.imdb.com/title/tt0087182/)[^dun]`.
-My theme will add automatically the open-book icon before the footnote link to indicate the link to your movie plot
+Example: `[Dune (1984)](https://www.imdb.com/title/tt0087182/)[^dun]`.
+My theme will append automatically an open-book icon before your footnote description, to indicate the story plot

 #### working with tables

 Tables in markdown are, what they are, just get used to it.
 However, to simplify your task with tables, i suggest you to:
 - toggle on `Source mode`
-- also, get [Advanced-tables-obsidian](https://github.com/tgrosinger/advanced-tables-obsidian) by tgrosinger to work with tables.
-With this plugin, you will enjoy working with tables :)
+- get [Advanced-tables-obsidian](https://github.com/tgrosinger/advanced-tables-obsidian) by tgrosinger to work with tables.
+With this plugin on, you will enjoy working with tables :)
-- add a short description to your movie table's very first column to remember your new preferences.
+- if you want to add more informations to your movie table, remember to put a short description of your new preset in your very first column in edit mode / source mode (see table template above)

 <br>